Everyone loves a good bargain, right? Well, of course – but if there’s one thing you should pay more money for, it’s office furniture. I

 So, the question remains: should you even consider buying used office furniture?

-When clients tell us they want used furniture, we always want to know if they're taking it because it's the right solution for them or because it's free.
+When clients tell us they want used furniture, we always want to know if they're taking it because it's the right solution for them or because it costs less upfront.

 Most of the time, it's because they want to save money.
 Fortunately, there are cheaper options that don't involve buying used furniture.